 Graham Reid | | <1 min read

-When this film -- Simon Ogston's stylish, thorough and often moving documentary about New Zealand's Skeptics -- appeared briefly in cinemas a year ago it vindicated longtime Skeptic fans who, rightly, believed them to be one of the most important bands ever to emerge in New Zealand.
+When this film -- Simon Ogston's stylish, thorough and often moving documentary about New Zealand's Skeptics -- appeared briefly in cinemas many years ago it vindicated longtime Skeptic fans who, rightly, believed them to be one of the most important bands ever to emerge in New Zealand.

 Uncompromising, intelligent, visceral and often compellingly thrilling, the Skeptics existed in a context of their own making . . . which was Palmerston North, back in the early Eighties a real backwater and hardly the hub of post-punk rock.

 What was surprising about Ogston's doco was just how much early footage and many photos there were of the band (and recorded material on cassette) which took the audience back to the inception of the band . . . which was Ross Intermediate School's hall where they used to rehearse.